Saint Hripsime Church: Dome and squinches

 Its dome is regarded as the pinnacle of perfection in Armenian architecture.
 Its cupola, which places a windowed drum on a circular cornice, is seen as the church's most significant feature in the development of Armenian architecture.
+The windowed drum is an enduring innovation that emphasizes the structure's vertical thrust.

 The dome rests on a slightly rectangular bay of 10.10 × 9.52 m, topped by a conical roof on a low, sixteen-faceted drum with twelve windows.
 It is unusually large for the size of the church.
 The conical apex contains an interior hollow that keeps the center of gravity low to resist earthquake damage.
-The four corner sections contain small tower-like structures (turrets) placed at the cubical base.
+The four corner sections contain small round turrets placed at the cubical base.
 Thomas F. Mathews describes them as "an unicum in Armenian architecture."
 They are hollow and provide access from the cornice walk-way to crawl space above the squinch vaults.
+They reinforce the dome's weakest points, transferring the stresses arising from it to the building's main supports.
 They function as stabilizing counterweights for the drum, and restrain lateral thrust, serving as both anchors and buttresses.
+Visually, the turrets create a transition between the polygonal dome and rectangular base and emphasize its scale.

 Based on irregularities in measurement, scholars initially attributed the cupola to the 10th–11th centuries.
 However, restoration in the 1950s revealed mason's marks identical to those in the body of the church, indicating seventh-century origin.
 Supporting this dating are decorative rays emanating from the cupola's center and a band of concentric circles at its base, features found in other contemporary churches.
 The stone processing, color, dimensions, row heights, also corresponded to the other parts of the church, leaving no suspicions about later modifications.
 Harutyunyan theorized that only external dome restoration occurred in the 1650s, while Mnatsakanian suggested the original dome had a spherical, tiled roof.

 The dome rests on four large squinches—arch-shaped supports in the corners of the square bay—over diagonal exedrae, with eight smaller squinches above creating the transition from octagon to circular drum base.
-These conical squinches have no known precedent in earlier precisely-dated structures.
-While some connect them to Sasanian architecture like Neyasar's chahartaq fire-temple, Armenians transformed Iranian mud brick designs into enduring masonry.
-Maranci countered that Iranian examples (Sarvistan and Firuzabad) show only superficial resemblance, proposing Cappadocian churches like Kizil Kilise offer more compelling structural and decorative parallels.
+These conical squinches have no known precedent in earlier precisely-dated structures in Armenia.
+Some scholars connect them to Sasanian architecture, citing precedents like Neyasar's chahartaq fire-temple and arguing that Armenians transformed Iranian mud brick prototypes into enduring masonry.
+Maranci countered that Iranian examples (Sarvistan and Firuzabad) show only superficial resemblance and use different construction techniques (horizontal brick courses vs. Armenian wedge-shaped stone blocks).
+Instead, Cappadocian churches—particularly Kizil Kilise—provide far more compelling parallels in terms of structural design, construction methods, decorative elements, and scale.